openl2m/openl2m/docs/configuration/hpe_comware_api.rst

 - Some older devices only return PoE info for ports with active PoE power drawn.
   Other interfaces will show as 'n/s' (not supported), even though they may support PoE.
 - Interface descriptions can be set, but NOT cleared at this time.
+- OpenL2M only supports https connections, not plain http!

 OpenL2M Configuration
 ---------------------